install windows 11 raspberry pi

 The only thing you need is to have an up-to-date firmware that allow the boot from a USB device, and even take is as the default option.

 Basically, if you already booted from a USB drive or if your Raspberry Pi device is new (2021 and further), it should be fine.
-You have nothing to do.
+There’s nothing extra you need to do.

-If not, you need to update the firmware to the latest version, and set the USB boot by default in raspi-config.
+If not, you need to update the firmware to the latest version, and set the USB boot by default in the Raspberry Pi Software Configuration Tool.

-I explain everything in my course, there is an entire project where I explain how to boot from a USB disk, but in a nutshell, here are the commands you need:
+I explain everything in the community, there is an entire project where I explain how to boot from a USB disk, but in a nutshell, here are the commands you need:

 sudo apt update